abdel792/mp3DirectCut/readme.md

 ## Keyboard shortcuts ##

-This addon offers the following commands, which you can change by going to the menu Preferences / Input Gestures' in the category 'mp3DirectCut':
+This addon offers the following commands:

 *	B
 	*	Used to confirm correct placement of the marker of the beginning of the selection B.